THE TOP 6 TIPS YOU NEED TO KNOW BEFORE RENTING IN ECUADOR -Ecuador Tenancy Law-

 3. To keep doors, windows and locks in functioning condition.

-4. To keep clean: walls, pavements and other interior parts of the property
+4. To maintain and clean: walls, pavement and other interior parts of the property.

-5. To keep wells, ditches, and pipes clean and to sweep the chimney (if applies).
+5. To keep wells, ditches, and pipes clean and to sweep the chimney (if applicable applies).

 FINE FOR NON COMPLIANCE

-In case of non-compliance with the aforementioned, the landlord will entitle to request from the renter a compensation for damages and immediate termination of the lease contract cease the lease, if the case is very serious..
+In case of non-compliance with the aforementioned, the landlord will be entitled to request from the renter compensation for damages, and in addition, may immediately terminate the lease contract, if the case is deemed to be very serious..

-It is important to know how to differentiate what type of repairs the Landlord is obligated to, and those the renter s obligated to as well; Basically the renter is obligated to maintain in good condition the property and delivery back to the Landlord in the same condition that the renter received it, considering the normal wear of the use of the property; on the other hand, the Landlord is obligated to make the repairs of the damages on the structural, hydrosanitary, electrical installations damage as long as it is a product due to construction defects, but not due to their improper use, just make sure the contract it says the above mentioned.
+It is important to know how to differentiate what type of repairs the landlord is obligated to pay, and those; which are the obligation of the tenant.
+Basically the renter is obligated to maintain, in good condition, the property and deliver back to the landlord in the same condition that the renter received it, considering the normal wear of the use of the property.
+On the other hand, the landlord is obligated to make the repairs to the structural, plumbing or electrical installations as long as it is a problem due to product or construction defects, or normal wear and tear, but not due to the tenant’s improper use, make sure the contract states these terms clearly.

 (Art.
-1876 Civil Code) .- If the renter makes indispensable non-locative repairs (Reparaciones No Locativas), the renter must immediately inform the landlord, as long as the origin of these repairs has not been the fault of the renter, meaning the renter was not responsible for those damages.
+1876 Civil Code) .- If the renter makes indispensable non-locative repairs, or repairs that are urgently needed, but are not the fault of the tenant, (Reparaciones No Locativas), the renter must immediately inform the landlord.

-The landlord once has knowledge of these indispensable non-locative repairs (Reparaciones No Locativas), the landlord must reimburse the renter for the expenses in such indispensable non-locatives repairs (Reparaciones No Locativas).
+Once the landlord has knowledge of these imperative repairs, the landlord must reimburse the renter for the expenses incurred.